HIZ

 NURS 4130 – Health Care Missions (3): An elective course which introduces learners to the delivery of quality, evidence-based patient centered health care and evangelism in resource limited areas as they use health care as a means of serving vulnerable populations in the name of Christ.
 A variety of health problems specific to resource limited nations are explored along with fundamental cultural anthropology as learners are introduced to serving globally diverse populations in culturally sensitive ways.
 Development concepts, Christian worldview, partnering and learning to serve in sustainable ways are discussed.
 Three hours lecture per week.
 May be taken for Bible and global perspectives credit.
 The course is strongly recommended if the student plans international mission work.
 This course is eligible for honors credit.
 Fulfills 3 credits for either Bible or Global Perspectives.

 COMM 1010 – Communication Principles (3): Instruction and practice in the theory and skills of public and interpersonal communication.
-Research, organization, and delivery of speeches.
+Research, organization and delivery of speeches.
 Development of critical listening skills for evaluative purposes.
-Emphasis on nonverbal, small group, and multicultural communication in a digitally connected world.
+Emphasis on nonverbal, small group and multicultural communication in a digitally connected world.

 BUS 2510 – Personal Finance for College Students (1): An overview of key and essential elements of personal finance that a college student needs to understand even before they leave college.
 This seminar course is designed to familiarize the student with issues of personal finances that will have long-lasting benefits once the student graduates.
 All six modules are intricately tied to the Biblical concept of stewardship.